 Now before hydroplaning can happen, the conditions need to be ideal.
 The 4WD needs to be traveling at 50 mph or (22.35 meters per second) and the water depth must at least be one-tenth of an inch (0.3 centimeters) to create the perfect hydroplaning environment.
 If the water is collected on a bend it’s even easier for this phenomenon to occur.

 This is why most highways and concrete roads are built at a slight gradient, to allow water to drain off the road, prevent water from collecting, and minimize the risk of hydroplaning.

 So next let’s look if a 4-wheel drive has an advantage in the above-mentioned scenario over a 2-wheel drive vehicle.

 Does a 4WD have an Advantage?

-As stated from the outset, a 4 wheel drive is not immune to the effects of hydroplaning, however, it does have a two slight advantages over a 2 wheel driven derivative.
+As stated from the outset, a 4-wheel drive is not immune to the effects of hydroplaning, however, it does have two slight advantages over a 2-wheel driven derivative.
 Those two advantages are traction and weight.

 Let’s look at each advantage in more detail.

 4 Wheel Drive Traction vs Hydroplaning

 Traction is explained as friction that builds up between the rubber of the wheel and the surface it’s traveling on.
 Lack of friction results in a lack of rolling traction.
 A four-wheel drive has 4 wheels that are generating friction and forward motion evenly over the surface thus resulting in improved traction around bends and on pull-off.

 So when you are driving with a 4-wheel drive on a wet road covered in a layer of water, there are four wheels generating friction and rolling traction, making it more difficult to lose traction.
-If you drive over a layer of water that is ideal for hydroplaning, a 4 wheel drive will need to lose grip and traction on all 4 wheels at the exact same time, in order for hydroplaning to happen.
+If you drive over a layer of water that is ideal for hydroplaning, a 4-wheel drive will need to lose grip and traction on all 4 wheels at the exact same time, in order for hydroplaning to happen.

 A two-wheel drive only needs to lose traction on two of the wheels since the other two wheels are simply coasting along and provide no forward momentum.